DanielGhirelli/bidx-mobile-react/README.md

 3. Validate no actions or errors are shown.

 ## Running
-1. To load and run this project you must execute `npx expo start`
+To load and run this project you must execute `npx expo run:ios` or `npx expo run:android`
-2. Now you can proceed by:
-   1. Type `i` for iOS simulator
-   2. Type `a` for Android
-   3. Proceed by download `Expo` App in your phone and Scan the QR Code.

 ## Deploying with Expo
 1. You must have installed `eas-cli`: